wso2/docs-choreo-dev/en/docs/develop-components/develop-an-api-proxy.md

 2. Go to the required environment card and click the setting icon corresponding to **API Configuration**.
 3. In the **API Configuration** pane that opens, click **Rate Limiting** to expand the section.
 4. Select **API Level** as the **Rate Limiting Level**.
-5. Specify appropriate values in the **Request Limit** and **Time Unit** fields.
+5. Specify appropriate values for the **Request Limit** and **Time Unit** fields.
 In this guide, you can proceed with the default values.
    This applies a rate-limiting policy to the entire API.
 If necessary, you can also apply rate limits at the operation level.
 For more information, see [API Rate Limiting](../api-management/api-rate-limiting.md).
 6. Click **Apply**.
 This applies the rate limiting level to the API proxy and redeploys it.